jg925/ece3400_2019-team10/labs/lab2.md

 </p>

 ## The FFT Algorithm
-In order to correctly analyze the audio picked up by the microphone, we needed to use the Arduino FFT Library.
+In order to correctly analyze the audio picked up by the microphone, we used Arduino FFT Library.
+In this library, we were provided tools that allowed us to calculate the discrete Fourier transform (DFT) of the signal our microphone was picking up.
+Applying the DFT transforms our signal from the time domain to the frequency domain.
+The frequency components can then be analyzed to determine the dominant frequencies the microphone was picking up at that time.

+However, computing the DFT is a very slow process.
+Using Big-O notation, a standard DFT algorithm runs in O(n<sup>2</sup>) time.
+To speed this up, we used a fast Fourier Transform (FFT) algorithm, which is a class of algorithms that can compute the DFT in O(n logn) time.
+The FFT works by minimizing the number of computations required using a divide-and-conquer algorithm.
+The FFT divides the signal up and computes the DFT on the smaller parts.
+By adding up all the smaller DFTs, the DFT of the full signal can be found.

-Modifying the sample code provided by the Arduino FFT Library's website, we were able to print through the serial output, what the amplitude output values were for each of the bins of the FFT.
-The algorithm collects 512 values, recording 256 real and 256 imaginary values for the FFT.
+The FFT library allows us to efficiently compute the DFT, which then allows us to analyze the frequency components of our signal and determine when 950 Hz is being played.
+By modifying the sample code provided by the Arduino FFT Library's website, we were able to print the amplitude output values for each of the bins of to the serial output.
+The provided algorithm collects 512 values, recording 256 real and 256 imaginary.
 To see what the FFT bins collected, we print only half of the 256 values because the 2nd half (128 values) is a mirrored image of the first half.
+The code to print out the value in each of the frequency bins can be seen below.

 ```c